austinhyde/patchboard/README.md

 7. Create GET and POST routes for `/users`, and instruct the router to call the corresponding controller methods.
 8. Dispatch the call based on HTTP method and path.
 Handle route-not-found and method-not-allowed errors specially.
 9. Send the response back to the browser.

+# Concepts

+The driving principle behind Patchboard is to be as simple as possible, while being flexible enough to use in any application.
+Patchboard does this by **only** being a route dispatcher.
+That's it.
+At it's core, it's a glorified `call_user_func` implementation, that pattern matches the function name.
+The only assumption it makes is that you are routing on HTTP method and path.

+The core unit of Patchboard is the *route*.
+Each route matches on an HTTP method and path, and has a *handler* attached to it.

+A handler is simply either a callable, or an implementation of the `Patchboard\Handler` interface.
+The callable (or `handle` method), receives arguments containing information about the matched route.
+The handler then can do things like authenticate the user, process the HTTP request, transform outputs, etc.